roytang/blog/content/post/2009/03/conflux-online-release-event-return-to-mtgo.md

   </div>
 </div>

 Pretty decent pool (if I do say so myself): ok removal, 3 pyroclasm effects, the white scepter which is good at board control.
 No blowout bombs, but quite possible to 6-1 or 7-0 with it.
-If only the pilot was someone much better than me&#8230;
+If only the pilot was someone much better than me...

 I win round one, lose round two, win round three, then lose two in a row, taking me straight out of top eight contention.
 I win a tight round six, then the server knocks everyone offline; I get back on, but my round seven opponent does not, so free win.
 Final record: 4-3.